perennialmillenial/Moon/_posts/2017-11-01-daily-reflection.md

 ---
 title: First trial post on this blog
-description: Embarking on this blogging journey by making things more complicated than it needs to be
+description: Embarking on this blogging journey by making things more complicated than it needs to be.
+Also, post vacation depression.
-categories:
-- journal
 tags:
-- musings
-- post vacation depression
+- travel
 ---

  I've been back home for three days now and the complacency/boredom/whatever the fuck you want to call it has already set in and quite frankly I am starting to feel absolutely pathetic.
 No... that's a lie.
 Not pathetic.
 Strange.